Fellowship of Isis

 (personal correspondence)

 "There is one extra grade contributed by the USA military!
 They [said] that we needed a step between membership and the Priesthood.* Fair point.
 I solved the problem by examining what we had already, because we couldn't really change at this stage after 20 years.
 So of course we had Initiates.
 We had them all along.
 Everyone was pleased.
 Being an Initiate meant one was of the Company of the Magi - list degree, yes.
 But what about Iseums who give Initiations through the Rite of Rebirth, Flamma Vestae and other Rites?
 Maybe this would be a good incentive for those who do not wish to join the Priesthood, but still want a designation for what they have achieved, whether in the College or not.
 Initiation 1st degree, and up the scale.
 It would give something for students in courses to ben an FOI Initiate.
 I note the terms Magus and Maga are not in use.
 But one could put on the fly-cover one one's book, "Initiate of the Fellowship of Isis."
 It gives status.
 A term people like.
 And who will contradict the USA Military?
 They know all about status- Majors, etc. I hope you like this idea, flowering even as I type.
 You see many are not ready for Priesthood.
 Courses could offer Initiation.
-This solved [FOI member's] problem.
+This solved [an FOI member's] problem.
 What was she to give members who did her short 3 month course?
 There is always criticism when people get Ordination before 9 months or a year, thus nullifying proper Courses of the College."

 Olivia's spiral drawing